krepko7/AgentWorkshop/README.md

    - **Visibility:** Public (or Private, depending on your preference)
    - Click **Create repository**

-2. Push the workshop files using Git:
+2. Push a new workshop set of files using Git:

    ```bash
    cd AgentWorkshop